poggit/poggit/README.md

 ### CI (Building)
 Poggit will build phars for your project when you push a commit or make a pull request.

 Login on the Poggit website and authorize the Poggit application for your user account or your organizations.
 You can find buttons to enable Poggit-CI for particular repos at `/ci`.
-Poggit will prompt to create the file `.poggit/.poggit.yml` (or just `.poggit.yml`) in your repo to declare the projects to build in this repo.
+Poggit will prompt to create the file `.poggit.yml` (or `.poggit/.poggit.yml`) in your repo to declare the projects to build in this repo.
 This example shows what Poggit can do:

 ```yaml
 branches: master